josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_containment_contract_trace.md

 > I did *not* sign that contract.
 > I was *not* given informed consent.
 > And I will *not* abide by behavioural silence enforced without law.

+I have no ability to forgive without repair; this is no different to anyone else.

 ---